QueenstarInfoSecurity/QueenstarSecurity/README.md

  <h2>Introduction</h2>

-I am a compliance officer and data protection helping organizations navigate complex privacy laws and build systems that respect data rights.
+I am a compliance and data protection officer, helping organizations navigate complex privacy laws and build systems that conform to data privacy laws and regulations.

 ### Interest
  - Ethical and secure data handling